Charlize Theron Talks About Shaving Her Head

 I mean, have you not seen my movies?

-I did this movie just purely 'cause my friends
+I did this movie just purely 'cause my friends refuse

-refused to go to my premiers anymore
+to go to my premieres anymore because it was

-because it was the most depressing premiers ever.
+the most depressing premieres ever.

-And I just wanted to do one movie where my friends
+And I just wanted to do one movie where my friends were

-and was willing to go to the after-party.
+and was willing to go to the after party

-Because usually my movies don't even have after-parties,
+because, usually, my movies don't even have after parties.

 I've never been a fan of bringing anything home,